oAddson/100-days-of-code/log.md

 **Thoughts:** I think that is most complicated part since I started this project.
 Not because of complexity of application but because of how puppeteer listen to a new tab open event.

 **Link to work:** [Blackboard web scraping](https://github.com/oAddson/blackboard-web-scraping)

+### Day 9: August 26, 2021

+**Today's Progress**: Prepared the repository of my new project, my personal site, and read and watched some videos about expressjs(I won't use express in this project).

+**Thoughts:** Prepared the folder structure and installed packages, made webpack configuration(using previous project as a reference).
+Read some articles about expressjs, because I wanna start an node express project soon, maybe while still doing my personal site and web scraping project, I think I can do it.